 The difference between negative and positive risks:

 If positive risks occur, they have a positive impact on the project objectives.
-These favourable opportunities tend to save cost and other resources of the project.
+These favorable opportunities tend to save costs and other resources of the project.
 Unlike Negative Risks, here you aim to make this uncertain event happen.

 In negative risks, you intend to avoid or to reduce its impact.
 This is the basic difference between a positive and negative risk.

 What are the strategies for dealing with positive risks? – Following are the five strategies for positive risk responses:

 - Escalate: You escalate the risk to your seniors because you do not have the authority to execute steps of risk response strategies.

 - Exploit: You explore strategies to make sure risk happens for sure.